 Read the full Cambridge Audio Melomania 1 Plus review

-With the new WF-1000XM4, Sony's managed to build on the huge success of the WF-1000XM3 and produce a sensational pair of true wireless earbuds for music and calls alike.
+With the new 2021 What Hi-Fi?
+Award winning WF-1000XM4, Sony's managed to build on the huge success of the WF-1000XM3 and produce a sensational pair of true wireless 'buds that are perfect for music and calls alike.

 Those who prioritise battery life in their AirPods alternatives should find the eight hours promised by the Sonys more than sufficient.
 The wireless charging case also extends this by a further 16 hours.